 The weekend before that, on Friday 26th January, my Dad and his girlfriend came down to Auckland – 3 hours away from where they live – for the weekend.
 We spent Friday, Saturday and half of Sunday together drinking and just having a good ol’ time.
 If you’ll remember one of my last “personal” posts you’ll know I had a great time with them.
 They left my house on the Sunday just before midday.

 At 2pm on Monday 29th January I got a FaceTime call from my eldest sister saying Dad had been taken to the emergency room.
 Apparently he was about to take the 1 hour drive from Whangarei – the city where he works – back out to where he lives.
 My brother called him before he’d gone too far and pretty much forced him to stop driving.
-He then calling my older sister and made her go and get him.
-My brother in law went to meet him and Dad had said he was feeling dizzy and extremely lethargic, so my bro-in-law took him to the hospital ASAP.
+He then called my older sister and made her go and get him.
+My brother-in-law went to meet him and Dad said he was feeling dizzy and extremely lethargic, so my bro-in-law took him to the hospital ASAP.

 At around midnight on that Monday night I got another phone call from my eldest sister, Rachael, who was at the hospital with my dad.
 She told us that after a lot of tests they’d found out he had cancer – brain tumours in his brain which had started to bleed hence the dizziness.
 The doctors also said that there were a lot of tumours and operating wasn’t an option so they had to wait until he was feeling better before talking about radio therapy.
 They also said the tumours were secondary which meant there was a primary cancer somewhere else in his body but they needed to do more tests and scans to find where this primary location was.